International Association of Fire Chiefs

 Come participate in the conversation about Fire Service Hazards and Building and Fire Code Prevention Measures related to Lithium-ion Batteries and Energy Storage Systems!

 Attention all fire service professionals, industry experts, and safety enthusiasts!
 The IAFC’s Fire and Life Safety Section is excited to present valuable information about lithium-Ion Batteries.
-Join us at 2 PM on August 14th at the Fire-Rescue International conference in Dallas, TX, to take part in this important session.
+Join us from 1:30 to 2:30 PM on August 14th at the Fire-Rescue International conference in Dallas, TX, to take part in this important session.

 The Fire & Life Safety Section is focused on Fire Service Hazards and Code updates on Prevention Efforts for Lithium-ion Batteries and Energy Storage Systems.
 Do not miss this opportunity to enhance your knowledge and stay at the forefront of fire safety practices in the rapidly evolving field of energy storage.